Home>Academics>At a glance

 Sciences Po is an international research university, both selective and open onto the world, ranking among the finest institutions in the fields of humanities and social sciences.

-Sciences Po’s seven schools welcome graduate students from all over the world.
+Sciences Po’s eight schools welcome graduate students from all over the world.
 Our graduate programmes provide students with both an in-depth academic background in the social sciences and hands-on experience of the professional field they aim to work in.

 Section #sommaireSection #discover